Laurent Kissiedou

-Laurent Kissiedou (born 22 December 1998) is an Ivorian footballer who plays as a midfielder for Pardubice in the Czech First League.
+Laurent Kissiedou (born 22 December 1998) is an Ivorian footballer who plays as a midfielder for Charleston Battery in the USL Championship.

+He has obtained a United States green card so he will count as a domestic player according to MLS rules.

 Youth career

 While a member of Atlanta United Academy's U-18 team in 2016, Kissiedou scored 7 goals.

 Club career

+Charleston Battery

 On 26 August 2017, Kissiedou made his debut for the Charleston Battery in a 1–3 loss to the Richmond Kickers.

+In January 2026, Kissiedou returned to Charleston to sign a multi-year contract with the Battery ahead of the USL Championship season.

+Atlanta United 2

-On 18 February 2018, Kissiedou joined Atlanta United 2.
+On February 18, 2018, Kissiedou joined Atlanta United 2.

-On 26 April 2021, Kissiedou joined USL Championship side Memphis 901 FC ahead of the 2021 season.
-In his debut season for Memphis 901 FC, Kissiedou made 30 starts, logging four goals and five assists.